Meet Our Team

 Bessie Ogbobine

-Bessie is a Newly Qualified Family Solicitor at Veale Wasbrough Vizards (VWV), a Top 100 UK law firm.
-Bessie works on matters dealing with divorce and financial proceedings, private children matters, cohabitation issues, TOLATA claims, pre and post nuptial agreements and Family Law Act injunctions.
-Bessie is also a Family Law Resolution member.
+Bessie is a Family Solicitor at Veale Wasbrough Vizards (VWV), a Top 100 UK law firm.
+She works on matters dealing with divorce and financial proceedings, private children matters, cohabitation issues, TOLATA claims, pre and post nuptial agreements and Family Law Act injunctions.
+She is also a Family Law Resolution member.

-Bessie trained at a Boutique Law firm in Reading where she completed extensive training seats in Family and Crime, in addition to completing a short form secondment in Immigration Law at an award winning law firm in Oxford.
-Prior to this, Bessie worked as a Paralegal and Legal Assistant in a range of areas such as Private Client Law, Asset Finance, Corporate Law and Court of Protection Law.
-After trying her hand at a number of areas, Bessie gravitated to and qualified into Family Law because it exemplified her passion for helping others, especially whilst they are navigating difficult and transitional periods in their lives.
+Bessie trained at a boutique law firm in Reading where she completed extensive training seats in Family and Crime, in addition to completing a short form secondment in Immigration Law at an award winning law firm in Oxford.
+Prior to this, she worked as a Paralegal and Legal Assistant in a range of areas such as Private Client Law, Asset Finance, Corporate Law and Court of Protection Law.
+After trying her hand at a number of areas, she gravitated to and qualified into Family Law because it exemplified her passion for helping others, especially whilst they are navigating difficult and transitional periods in their lives.

 -